-The tig ind of baseline data collection in the middle of the COVID-19 pandemic is both a strength and a limitation.
-Some countermeasures in place in each country at the time of data collection should be considered during data analysis and interpretation of findings.
+The timing of baseline data collection in the middle of the COVID-19 pandemic is both a strength and a limitation.
+Some participants might have experienced significant changes to their caregiving and care-receiving experiences due to COVID-19 restrictive measures.
+Several studies to date have shown how COVID-19 exacerbated caregivers' burdens and strains and negatively impacted their health, psychosocial, and financial outcomes [99,100].
+Therefore, the COVID-19 situation and the countermeasures in place in each country at the time of data collection should be considered during data analysis and interpretation of findings.
 Despite the challenges, the timing of the study has also presented interesting opportunities to shed light on how caregivers' and care recipients' experiences have changed during a period of fluctuating infection rates and COVID-19 restrictions.